- The PG&E bill must be in your name. (For sub-metered tenants, the energy bill from your landlord must be in your name.)

 - You may not be claimed as a dependent on another person's income tax return other than your spouse.

 - You may not share an energy meter with another home.

-- You must account for all sources of qualifying household income and meet the program income guidelines.
+- You must account for all sources of qualifying household income and meet the program income guidelines described in this application.

 - You must notify PG&E if your household no longer qualifies for the CARE discount.

 - Following enrollment, you may be required to provide proof of qualifying household income, including IRS Tax Return Transcripts, and agree to participate in the Energy Savings Assistance program to remain enrolled in CARE.

 - Your monthly electric usage must not exceed six times the Tier 1 allowance.

 - You are required to recertify your eligibility every two years (four years if fixed income).